 - Classified civil service not covered by a union agreement

 Many problems arise within the third group, the unclassified civil service employees.
 They generally are subject to firing without cause.
 Unclassified employees include:

 - Heads of principal departments, boards and commissions appointed by the governor or a mayor

 - Assistants to county prosecuting attorneys

-If you are having issues with your employment and are listed as unclassified because of 124.11(A)(9), contact us.
-You may actually be a classified employee under Ohio law with many more rights regardless of what your employer says.
+If you are having issues with your employment and are listed as unclassified because of 124.11(A)(9), contact us at Mowery Youell & Galeano, Ltd. You may have more rights under Ohio law than your employer has told you.